Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Carrionette.md

 - "desc": "The carrionette doesn't require air, food, drink, or sleep."
   "name": "Unusual Nature"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+4 (+4) to hit, reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
+Hit: 1 piercing\
-    \ Hit: 1 piercing damage plus dice:1d6|text(3) (1d6) necrotic damage, and\
-    \ the target must succeed on a DC 12 Charisma saving throw or become cursed for\
+    \ damage plus 3 (1d6) necrotic damage, and the target must succeed on a DC 12\
-    \ 1 minute.
-While cursed in this way, the target's speed is reduced by 10 feet,\
+    \ Charisma saving throw or become cursed for 1 minute.
+While cursed in this way,\
-    \ and it must roll a dice: 1d4|avg|noform (1d4) and subtract the number rolled\
+    \ the target's speed is reduced by 10 feet, and it must roll a 1d4 and subtract\
-    \ from each ability check or attack roll it makes."
+    \ the number rolled from each ability check or attack roll it makes."
   "name": "Silver Needle"
 - "desc": "The carrionette targets a creature it can see within 15 feet of it that\
     \ is cursed by its Silver Needle.
 Unless the target is protected by a [[5.
 Mechanics/Spells/Protection From Evil And Good.md|protection\